How do I deal with anxiety attacks?

 - Talk to someone: One of the biggest things that can make anxiety worse is bottling up your emotions and keeping your thoughts and fears to yourself.
 You might not want to burden others with how you’re feeling but sometimes it’s really important not to isolate yourself and to reach out to those around you.
 Speak to your friends, family and loved ones – even if they can’t directly solve all your problems, at least you can air your thoughts and get some insight from another perspective.

-- Avoid stimulants: If you suffer from anxiety, then it’s probably a good idea to avoid stimulants such as caffeine or alcohol.
-Caffeine can trigger your nervous system, making you feel more restless and on edge, while the effects of alcohol on our mood is infamous.
-A glass of wine might make you feel calmer in the short term, but the long term impact on your mental health far outweigh any short term benefits.3
+- Avoid stimulants: If you suffer from anxiety, then you might want to consider your intake of stimulants such as caffeine or alcohol.
+Caffeine can fire up your nervous system, making you feel more restless and on edge, while the effects of alcohol on our mood is infamous.
+A glass of wine might make you feel calmer in the short term, but the long-term impact on your mental health could be less soothing.
+(2)

 - Exercise regularly: Exercise is an excellent way of managing any restless or anxious emotions as it provides a physical release.
 Regularly working out also encourages the secretion of happy, feel-good hormones like adrenaline, which, over time, will naturally improve your mood.
 Even if high impact exercises aren’t your thing, you could try a low impact form of exercise such as swimming, tai-chi or yoga.